xiaokaichen2000/xiaokaichen2000.github.io/_portfolio/TAC.md

 ---
-title: "IEEE Transactions on Automatic and Conrol"
+title: "IEEE Transactions on Automatic and Control (TAC)"
 collection: portfolio
 ---